Thomas Clarkson: Anti-slavery campaign

 On 19 January 1796 he married Catherine Buck of Bury St Edmunds, Suffolk; their only child Thomas was born in 1796.
 They moved to the south of England for the sake of Catherine's health, and settled at Bury St Edmunds from 1806 to 1816.
 They then lived at Playford Hall, between Ipswich and Woodbridge in Suffolk.

 When the war with France appeared to be almost over, in 1804 Clarkson and his allies revived the anti-slave trade campaign.
 After his ten years' retreat, he mounted his horse to travel again all over Great Britain and canvass support for the measure.
 He appeared to have returned with all his old enthusiasm and vigour.
 He was especially active in persuading MPs to back the parliamentary campaign.

 Passage of the Slave Trade Act in 1807 ended the trade and provided for British naval support to enforce the law.
 Clarkson directed his efforts toward enforcement and extending the campaign to the rest of Europe, as Spain and France continued a trade in their American colonies.
 The United States also prohibited the international trade in 1807, and operated chiefly in the Caribbean to interdict illegal slave ships.
 In 1808 Clarkson published a book about the progress in abolition of the slave trade.
 He travelled to Paris in 1814 and Aix-la-Chapelle in 1818, trying to reach international agreement on a timetable for abolition of the trade.
 He contributed the article on the "Slave Trade" for Rees's Cyclopædia, Vol. 33, 1816.
+In that same year he was a founder member of a pacifist organisation in London, the Society for the Promotion of Permanent and Universal Peace.